350Seattle-Transportation-Team/gtfs-realtime/README.md

 # Description of scripts/notebooks

 Note: the data is stored using AWS.
 If AWS is unfamiliar, scroll down to "Using Amazon Web Services to access Ben’s data" below, for a little tutorial.
+Since there are some security concerns with an S3 bucket open to the public, please email Ben at ben.malnor@gmail.com to coordinate access.

 Additionally, notebooks 2 and 3 reference GTFS feeds that should be downloaded from https://transitfeeds.com/p/king-county-metro/73 and unzipped to `data/source/gtfs_YYYYMMDD` folders.